 food52 – of course

-no paid to post, used kitchen towels, star cutter and tin box from Dille & Kamille, wire rack Ikea
+Written and photographed by Sandra Slawinski without commercial deals.
+I used my kitchen towels, star cutter and tin box from Dille & Kamille, wire rack Ikea